Instagram has 1 billion users.

 This is hands-down the fastest way you can get Instagram followers on a limited budget.

-We grew @flightdrummers Instagram profile to 876 followers in less than two weeks by following this strategy.
-It’s as easy as it sounds – like pictures relevant to your industry and watch your follower base grow.
+It’s as easy as it sounds – like pictures relevant to your ecommerce business and watch your follower base grow.

 When you post a picture to Instagram, make sure that it’s relevant to what you represent and what you do, and make sure it is something people will want to interact with.